sandwichsudo/react-todo/README.md

 Demo: https://react-todo-7e0a3.firebaseapp.com/

 TODO:
-- [ ] Work out how to cache database data for offline use.
 - [x] Get routing in and make sign in page and list page.
 - [x] Change to redirect rather than popup.
 - [x] Add SASS and make basic layout.